Jeunese/jeunese.github.io/docs/style-guide.md

 This guide refers to *tone of voice* rather than [voice and tone](/voice-and-tone?id=voice-and-tone-or-tone-of-voice) as separate constructs.

 Tone of voice defines how you talk to your audience.
 This is based on the type of company, target audience, and purpose of the content.
-For a software company, the purpose of product documentation is to provide administrators with quick product reference material for what the product does, how it works, and how to set it up.
-The purpose of in-product copy is to help end users of the UI complete tasks easily and effectively with that company's software.
+For a software company, the purpose of product **documentation** is to provide users with quick product reference material for what the product does, how it works, and how to set it up.
+The purpose of **in-product copy** is to help end users of the UI complete tasks easily and effectively with that company's software.

 These are the high-level communication goals that inform the individual writing elements in this style guide.